EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

 You should get `OK: Systemd is running`

-You can also check SystemD with the command `systemctl list-unit-files --type=service` which should show your services’ status.
+You can also check SystemD with the command `$systemctl list-unit-files --type=service` which should show your services’ status.
+Remember, that $ sign is there to remind you that this a Linux prompt.
+Do not include it in your command.

+If its working, you should close the older Ubuntu tabs in Windows Terminal.

 # GPU Drivers For Windows OS